 Marketing Copy & Persuasion

 Great marketing copy is the difference between a business that grows and one that stalls.
-AI can help you write copy that converts — if you understand the frameworks.
+The right headline can 10x your conversion rate.
+The wrong one means nobody even reads your offer.
+AI can help you write copy that converts -- if you understand the frameworks that drive persuasion.

 The PAS Framework (Problem-Agitate-Solve)